Art Deco Ceiling Lamp “Simonet Frères”

 Simonet Frères is one of the most remarkable French lighting companies of the Art Deco period.

-History of the factory
+History of the Simonet Frères Manufactory

-A defining characteristic of Simonet Frères is the combination of technical precision and ornamental elegance.
-The metal fittings typically appear austere, clearly structured, and architectural, while the glass forms a softer, light-modulating counterpoint.
-This is precisely where a key feature of French Art Deco lighting around 1930 becomes apparent: the focus shifts from the opulent, dynamic decoration of Art Nouveau to the controlled synthesis of geometry, material effects, and stylized natural forms.
-The repeatedly documented collaboration between Simonet Frères and the sculptor Henri Dieupart is particularly revealing.
-Market and object sources identify Dieupart as the designer of individual models; a rare veilleuse from around 1930 explicitly mentions stylized lotus leaves and shell shapes as decoration.
-These sources also note that Dieupart collaborated with Albert Simonet on such Art Deco pieces, which were manufactured at the Cristallerie de Choisy-le-Roi.
+The documented collaboration between Simonet Frères and the sculptor Henri Dieupart is particularly revealing.
+Market and object sources identify Dieupart as the designer of individual models.
+A rare veilleuse lamp from around 1930 explicitly mentions stylized lotus leaves and shell shapes as decoration.
+It is known that Dieupart collaborated with Albert Simonet on such Art Deco pieces, which were produced at the Cristallerie de Choisy-le-Roi.